jj-28/GUIGoPiGo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+#### Prerequisites

 To run the software, you'll need:
-*A GoPiGO3 robot kit
+-A GoPiGO3 robot kit
-*Raspberry Pi (equpped with wifi dongle or onboard Wi-Fi) *Python 3.4+ installed on the robot
+-Raspberry Pi (equpped with wifi dongle or onboard Wi-Fi) Python 3.4+ installed on the robot
-*Pip
+-Pip
-*tornado and GoPiGo modules
+-tornado and GoPiGo modules
-*A computer
+-A computer
-*Any modern web browser (NOTE: The webpage has only been tested with Google Chrome, Mozilla Firefox, Internet Explorer/Microsoft Edge, and Chromium.
+-Any modern web browser (NOTE: The webpage has only been tested with Google Chrome, Mozilla Firefox, Internet Explorer/Microsoft Edge, and Chromium.
 Any other browsers, such as the browser that is included with the Raspberry Pi are NOT guaranteed to display the webpage properly/support websockets.)

 ### Installing